 How do I choose a Geo edge vpn provider?

 Look for strong encryption, a broad server network, a clear no-logs policy, robust security features, good streaming performance, reasonable price, and strong customer support.
-Easiest vpn to use for beginners: a practical guide to quick setup, privacy, and streaming

 Can Geo edge vpn protect me on public Wi-Fi?